-Founded in 1880, Vrije Universiteit Amsterdam is a top research university.
-It consistently ranks among the world’s best and is placed 156th in the Times Higher Education World University Rankings 2016-17.
+Founded in 1880, Vrije Universiteit Amsterdam (VU Amsterdam) is a top research university offering a broad education.
+It consistently ranks among the world’s best and is placed 165th in the Times Higher Education World University Rankings (2017-18).

-With a welcoming atmosphere, Vrije Universiteit Amsterdam is home to around 3,000 international students.
-Here, you’ll apply classroom knowledge to real-life challenges, and develop the independence you need for success.
+VU Amsterdam is welcoming to everyone and is home to around 3,000 international students.
+You’ll apply classroom knowledge to real-life challenges, and develop the independence you need for success.
 Interactive and research-led teaching will help you to express your ideas and broaden your views.

-Vrije Universiteit Amsterdam is a modern, campus university based in one of Holland’s fastest-growing business districts.
+VU Amsterdam is a modern, campus university based in one of Holland’s fastest-growing business districts, Zuidas.
 This fast-paced business environment provides huge potential for networking, inspiration and work experience.
 More than 700 companies are based in Zuidas, including Google, Mitsubishi, Boeing and Niko.

-You can progress to Vrije Universiteit Amsterdam after successfully completing the International Foundation Year at Holland International Study Centre Amsterdam.
-To find out more, see Progression Degrees.
+You can progress to VU Amsterdam after successfully completing your programme at the International Study Centre:

 A great place to be a student, Amsterdam is a safe, fun and open-minded city.
 It is famous for its historic architecture, pretty canals, world-class museums and restaurants.

-Located in Amsterdam’s Zudias business district, Vrije Universiteit Amsterdam is an exciting place to study.
-The University campus is modern and centrally located.
-It has an excellent library, study spaces and computer rooms, as well as sports facilities, shops and cafes.
+Located in Amsterdam’s Zuidas business district, Vrije Universiteit Amsterdam is an exciting place to study.
+The University’s urban campus is modern and centrally located.

 It was a really easy decision to choose Amsterdam because it’s liberal and it’s fun; the people are open-minded and friendly.
 There are a lot of students in Amsterdam.
 It’s easy to make friends here.